naszam/wfil/README.md

 ### [Backend](https://github.com/cristiam86/wfil-backend)

+Implements a custodial wallet by leveraging on Texitle Powergate APIs.

+Via AWS Lambda Function, allows to automatically wrap Filecoin, by minting WFIL from an account set as Minter.

+It's also connected to a Lotus node to listen for transactions and wrap/unwrap WFIL.

 ### [Frontend](./app)

 The Frontend has been implemented via Rimble UI & Rimble Web3 Components and deployed on IPFS via [Fleek](https://fleek.co/): [wfil.on.fleek.co](https://wfil.on.fleek.co)

 ### [Filecoin Wallet](https://wfil.on.fleek.co)

+Implements a Filecoin client by leveraging on Textile Powergate APIs.

+Further developments of the project includes building a MetaMask for Filecoin, creating an extension for Chrome.

 Setup